the dementia seizure spectrum™

 In Practice

-Brief pauses, sudden disengagement, or moments of being unexpectedly distant.
-The person may stop speaking mid-sentence or appear unaware for a few seconds before returning to baseline.
+ou might notice brief pauses in conversation or moments where the person seems unexpectedly distant.
+They may stop speaking mid-sentence or appear to “drift off” for a few seconds before returning to exactly where they were.

 Clinically

-Often associated with epileptiform activity or cortical irritability that produces no visible motor or behavioral signs.
+Often associated with electrical irritability in the brain that produces no visible motor signs.

 Subtle Behavioral Events